Published on

 That whole tree is one trace.
 Here it is in SigNoz, captured from the running app:

-Why it just works: the instrumented HttpClient adds a W3C traceparent header to every outbound call, and ASP.NET Core instrumentation on the receiving side reads it and continues the same trace.
-Both sides have that instrumentation on by default via AddObservability.
-That's the whole magic.
+It works because the instrumented HttpClient adds a traceparent header (the standard W3C trace-context header) to every outbound call, and ASP.NET Core instrumentation on the receiving side reads it and continues the same trace.
+Both sides have this on by default through AddObservability, so there is no propagation code to write.

 What we're building